yokolet/microblog/GettingStarted.md

           create  spec/rails_helper.rb
     ```

-    Not to push `.rspec` to a repo, add `.rspec` to `.gitignore`.
+    Then, add `.rspec` to `.gitignore` not to push `.rspec` to a repo.

-6. Setup databases
+8. Setup databases

     `$ rails db:setup`

     If postgresql is up and running, no need to create database manually.
-    Above command takes care of all including database creations.
+    Above command takes care of all including database creation.

     Check whether databases were created by `psql` command.